Canción Bonita: Commercial performance

 "Canción Bonita" debuted at number 45 on the US Hot Latin Songs chart after just two days and five hours of tracking, becoming Vives' 27th entry on the chart, and Martin's 50th.
 The following week it climbed to its peak at number 23.
 It also peaked at number 24 on the US Latin Airplay chart, number 5 on the Latin Pop Airplay chart, and number one on the US Latin Digital Song Sales chart, becoming Vives' second and Martin's third number-one hit on the last chart.
 The song also extended Martin's own record as the artist with most top 20s on the US Latin Pop Airplay chart, with 50 songs, and became his 39th top-10 hit on the chart, making him the second artist in history to achieve this milestone.
 It was certified Latin quadruple platinum by the Recording Industry Association of America (RIAA), for track-equivalent sales of over 240,000 units in the United States.

 In Latin America, "Canción Bonita" experienced huge commercial success, reaching number one in 12 countries and "breaking the charts during the summer" of 2021.
 The song spent eight consecutive weeks at number one in Chile and topped the country's year-end chart.
-In Colombia, it reached number one on both Monitor Latino and National-Report charts, staying at the top for eight consecutive weeks on the former.
+In Colombia, it reached number one on both the Monitor Latino and National-Report charts, staying at the top for eight consecutive weeks on the former.
 It further peaked at number one in Argentina, Bolivia, Costa Rica, Ecuador, El Salvador, Honduras, Latin America, Panama, Paraguay, Puerto Rico, and Uruguay.
 Additionally, it reached the top 10 in Guatemala, Mexico, and Venezuela.
 The track was later ranked as the best-performing song of 2021 in Ecuador, as well as ranking among the top 10 best-performing songs in Argentina, Colombia, Latin America, Panama, and Puerto Rico, marking both artists' first top 10 on Monitor Latino's Latin American year-end chart.
 Although "Canción Bonita" never appeared on Nicaragua general chart, it peaked at number four on the country's pop chart and spent over 52 weeks on the list.
 In 2022, the song was certified gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 70,000 units in Mexico.